iirds-consortium/specification/sections/levels/mediaformats.md

-Media in iiRDS/A packages <em title="MUST in RFC 2119 context" class="rfc2119">MUST</em> use the formats listed in this section.
+Media in <a>iiRDS/A packages</a> <em title="MUST in RFC 2119 context" class="rfc2119">MUST</em> use the formats listed in this section.
 An unrestricted iiRDS package uses any media format.

 # Text Formats